Engie brings Norway's Gjoea oil, gas field back on stream

-OSLO Norway's Gjoea oil and gas field is back in production and is expected to ramp up to full production by July 9, a spokeswoman for operator Engie (ENGIE.PA) said on Friday.
+OSLO (Reuters) - Norway's Gjoea oil and gas field is back in production and is expected to ramp up to full production by July 9, a spokeswoman for operator Engie (ENGIE.PA) said on Friday.

 The field was shut on June 21 following a gas leak.